nobooli/POLton/docs/src/trivia-streams.md

 Dark Souls 2:

-She konlulued Maldron the Assassin after the latter taunted her with gestures and backstabbed her.
+She konlulu'd Maldron the Assassin after the latter taunted her with gestures and backstabbed her.

-Rhythm Heaven Fever
+Rhythm Heaven Fever:

 She displayed her frustration through button mashing because she couldn't perfect the fork stage.

 [Suzuhara Lulu and Lag]

 She played games notable for their high difficulty (Super Ghouls 'N Ghosts, Donkey Kong Country 1 and 2, Castlevania IV, Sekiro) with lag and limited screen size because she only had one monitor and had to watch her capture footage through OBS.
-The last stream she played with lag was her fifth Sekiro stream on June 7, 2019, where she beat Lady Butterfly in 14 attempts.
+The last stream she played with lag was her fifth Sekiro stream on June 7, 2019, where she defeated Lady Butterfly within 14 attempts.
 Her second monitor arrived on June 8, 2019 and the first stream she played lag-free was her third and final Splatterhouse stream.

 She often jinxes herself *immediately* after saying some inspirational stuff or when she's talking about how she's progressing well in the game.
 (Usually by falling)